Who's Who at the Ravazzin Center

 Faculty research scholars are faculty members working on projects under the aegis of the Ravazzin Center.

-Cathy S. Berkman, Ph.D., ACSW, is Faculty Research Scholar at the Ravazzin Center on Aging and Associate Professor at the Fordham University Graduate School of Social Service.
-Her current research interests in aging include: health and mental health, minority populations, psychiatric epidemiology, end-of-life care (including advance directives, palliative care), physical restraint use in acute care settings, and the role of culture in each of these areas.
+Cathy Berkman, PhD, ACSW, is Faculty Research Scholar at the Ravazzin Center on Aging and Intergenerational Studies and Associate Professor at the Fordham University Graduate School of Social Service and Director of the Palliative Care Fellowship.
+Her research are in aging and palliative care.
+Her current research examines the knowledge, attitudes, and behaviors of older adults in relation to treatment for life-limiting illness and advance directives, and communication preferences regarding life-sustaining treatment.
+She is also examines the role of adult children and the role of culture in each of these areas.

 Dr. Lee's interests are conducting outcomes research on how chronically ill elders fare in various long-term care settings (i.e. home health care), specifically examining the role of social work and its impact on patient outcomes.

-Tina Maschi, Ph.D., LCSW, ACSW is Faculty Research Scholar at the Ravazzin Center on Aging and Assistant Professor at the Fordham University Graduate School of Social Service.
+Tina Maschi, PhD, LCSW, ACSW, is Faculty Research Scholar at the Ravazzin Center on Aging and Assistant Professor at the Fordham University Graduate School of Social Service.
 Dr. Maschi's research interests center around the impact of trauma across the life course, particularly among older adult offenders.
 She is the project director of the Baccalaureate Experiential Learning (BEL) Project, which is funded by the John A. Hartford Foundation through the Council on Social Work Education’s Gero-Ed Center.
 This experiential learning project partners BASW students with older adult volunteers to conduct oral history interviews about their personal or family histories of immigration.
-To find out more visit: http://www.fordham.edu/belproject